Superpat/ancientreligions/ACR_Changelog.md

     - Most anyone who has access to the Stoics will also have access to these societies.
     - The relevant neoplatonist traits have been factored into all three societies.
   - Removed Promethean from Lets.
 Get.
 PAGAN!, as it's now a heresy of a reformed religion, which makes things buggy.
+  - Restored The Coven as a satanist society for Prometheans.

 Titan Cult:
   - The Titan Warrior Lodge, "", has been added.
+    - Special leader trait is "".
+      - effects
+  - Made The Coven the satanist society of the Titan Cult.

 Egyptian:
   - The Egyptian/Atenic Warrior Lodge, "", has been added.
     - Special leader trait is "".
       - effects
+  - Added new secret society, "".
+A fanatical cult dedicated to maintaining Ma'at and believing they are the mortal instruments of Shezmu, the Lord of Blood and Slaughterer of Souls.
+    - A zealous murder cult obsessed with justice, they are vigilantes conducting extra-judicial killings and are thus considered criminals.

 Atenic:
   - Removed Atenic from Lets.
 Get.
 PAGAN!, as it's now a heresy of a reformed religion, which makes things buggy.